zachary95/data-api-sdk/README.md

 fetchTokenInfo();
 ```
 ## Real-Time Data Streaming (Premium plan or higher only)

-The library includes a `Datastream` class for real-time data updates:
+The library includes a `Datastream` class for real-time data updates with an improved, intuitive API:

 ```typescript
 import { Datastream } from '@solanatracker/data-api';